 It was unfortunate to read of an attack on the Bitcoin ATM industry last month, perpetrated against General Bytes and operators of their software stack.
 Any such attack undermines confidence in our industry and the work we've set out to do, which is to create simple, ubiquitous, and trustless onramps to Bitcoin acquisition.
 While our approach differs from that of General Bytes, our missions are shared, and there are lessons the industry as a whole can apply.

 From the vulnerabilities we've seen exploited in the GB software, both last month and last year, we've garnered takeaways for our own software stack, some of which we're detailing here, along with the advantages to security which our operator system already provides.

 From the first release of our operator admin, we've taken a decentralised approach that removes as much trust in central services as possible.
 Operators run their own server, hosting their admin and wallets, secured by their SSH keys alone.

 Early on, we decentralised further aspects, moving from third-party wallets to wallet nodes like bitcoind, and from a central service providing backend support for cash-out functionality to one hosted on the operator's own server.

 Always, operators have enjoyed full access and permission over every piece of code that runs on their admins and machines.
-Open-source, open to inspection, and free for modification.
+Fully-published, open to inspection, and free to modify.

 Our approach has been one of solid fundamentals.
 All of the communication entry points are secure with tried and tested cryptography.
 Our machines perform certificate-based authorisation.
 Our admin requires TOTP 2FA, and you can even enable FIDO2.